HubSpot Asset Marketplace Compliance, Design, Code Quality, and Listing

 Note: There is a difference between commented out code and comments in code.
 If you are providing context in your code for clarification purposes, we recommend using the comment delimiter as this will let you comment on your code while also not having these comments show in the “View Source” or “Inspect” views of a page.
 See below for an example.

-Themes, Templates, and Modules must not display any errors in either the Design Tools or the browser console.
+A theme, along withes its templates and modules, must not display any errors in either the Design Tools or the browser console.
 An example of errors inside of the Design Tools are shown below:

 When applying IDs and classes, you must use appropriate names and follow a consistent naming convention.
 There are many different naming convention methodologies on the web.
 Below are a few examples: